 The first theoretical result for resampling network data was attained by~\citet{Bhattacharyya-subsample-count-features}.
 Their subsampling proposals involve expressing the variance of a count functional in terms of other count functionals and estimating the non-negligible terms through subsampling. \citet{subsampling-sparse-graphons} show that it is also possible to conduct inference using quantiles of the subsampling distribution as in~\citet{politis-romano-subsampling-minimal-assumptions}. \citet{green-shalizi-network-bootstrap} propose a bootstrap based on the empirical graphon. \citet{network-jackknife-theory} establish the validity of the network jackknife for count functionals.

 \citet{levin-levina-rdpg-bootstrap} study a two-step procedure that is closely related to our linear bootstrap procedure.
 The above authors propose estimating the latent positions with the adjacency spectral embedding in the first step (see, for example, \citet{athreya-rdpg-survey}) and resampling the corresponding U-statistic with the estimated positions in the second step.
-They derive theoretical results under the assumption that the rank is known of the random dot product graph model is known and finite.
+They derive theoretical results under the assumption that the rank of the random dot product graph model is known and finite.
 In contrast, our procedures do not impose assumptions on the spectral properties of the underlying graphon. \bk